 - Have legal residence status in Bolivia

-Annual General Meeting (AGM): At least one AGM must be held per year to approve the company’s last year of financial statements, with the date of the AGM dependent on when the fiscal year closes, which varies by activity as follows:
+Annual General Meeting (AGM): At least one AGM must be held annually to approve the company’s financial statements in the past year.
+The AGM must be held within 120 days of the close of the fiscal year, which varies by industry:

 - Industrial and oil companies: March 31